 Phenobarbital is a type of sedative that is not commonly used except for seizure disorders.
 It has a higher potential for abuse than many other sedatives and can cause dangerous and even fatal overdoses.
 Any misuse of phenobarbital can lead to an overdose, but the biggest risk comes from combining it with other sedatives like opioids and alcohol.
 A phenobarbital overdose is an emergency that can cause difficulty breathing and heart problems.
 It should be treated immediately.

 Phenobarbital is a prescription drug sold under the brand name Luminal.
 It belongs to a class of drugs called barbiturates.
 It is approved to treat seizure disorders and works by slowing down activity in the brain.
 The Drug Enforcement Administration lists phenobarbital as a schedule IV controlled substance because of the potential for misuse and resulting dependence.

-Some people misuse barbiturates to get the relaxed, euphoric sensation that comes with relaxation of the central nervous system.
-Misuse of phenobarbital can cause reduced inhibitions, poor coordination, poor judgement, sleepiness, memory impairment, and eventually addiction.
+Some people misuse barbiturates to get the euphoric sensation that comes with the relaxation of the central nervous system.
+Misuse of phenobarbital can cause reduced inhibitions, poor coordination, poor judgment, sleepiness, memory impairment, and eventually addiction.
 Considered a sedative use disorder, addiction to a barbiturate is very serious and requires treatment.
 Any misuse of phenobarbital comes with the very real risk of an overdose that could be fatal.

 Symptoms of Phenobarbital Overdose

-Any central nervous system depressant like phenobarbital can be fatal if taken in a large does.
+Any central nervous system depressant like phenobarbital can be fatal if taken in large doses.
 The amount that will trigger an overdose varies by individual.
 Factors that affect overdose include the duration of misuse, degree of tolerance, and individual aspects of health.
 In anyone, an overdose on phenobarbital can be fatal and should be treated as a medical emergency.

 - Lethargy and drowsiness